paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Barry
 type: review
 rating: 5
-location:
+location: SA71
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Recently had several roof tiles come loose and lost a ridge tile, {{<company>}} came around asap and carried the work to a high standard, highly recommended and very professional and polite.
+Would not hesitate to call them out again to fix any roofing problems.